Skip to content

 • GKE Runtime Support: Added native support for Google Kubernetes Engine (GKE) runtimes, including cluster provisioning scripts and Workload Identity integration for secure, distributed agent execution.

-• Layout & View Toggles: Enhanced the Web UI with card/list view toggles for Groves, Agents, and Brokers pages, improving resource visibility for both small and large deployments.
+• Layout & View Toggles: Enhanced the Web UI with card/list view toggles for Projects, Agents, and Brokers pages, improving resource visibility for both small and large deployments.

 • Broker Access Control: Strengthened security by enforcing dispatch authorization checks and resolving creator identities for all registered runtime brokers.